 More pathways to good-paying jobs.
 Biden wants clean energy and infrastructure investments from the federal government to support prevailing wages and labor jobs.
 The White House says that the bipartisan infrastructure plan can “create good-paying union jobs and advance environmental justice.”

-The new Budget Committee agreement will call on Congress to finance $4.1 trillion to rebuild physical and human infrastructure.
-The plan supports the earlier $600 billion bipartisan deal to invest in roads, water, electricity, broadband internet and other physical infrastructure projects, and expands legislation substantially to include health, education and climate change proposals from Biden’s Build Back Better agenda.
+Biden’s combined $4.5 trillion infrastructure plan supports investments in roads, water, electricity, broadband internet and other physical infrastructure projects, and expands legislation substantially to include health, education and climate change proposals from his Build Back Better agenda.